Bigg Boss Kannada season 9

-The ninth season of the Indian Kannada-language reality television game show Bigg Boss premiered on 24 September 2022.
+Bigg Boss 9 is the ninth season of the Indian Kannada-language reality television game show Bigg Boss premiered on 24 September 2022.
 It is produced by Endemol Shine India under the control of Banijay and broadcast on Colors Kannada along with a 24/7 Live Stream on Voot with Sudeep as the host for the ninth consecutive year.

 Telecast

 Bigg Boss Kannada Season 9 is telecasted everyday on Colors Kannada and 24/7 Live Stream on Voot.
 It contains: